Shaptic/Zenderer/README.md

 # Zenderer #
 v5.0.5-alpha
-Copyright &copy; George Kudrayvtsev 2013

 #### About ####

-*Zenderer* (rhymes with renderer) grew out of increasing frustration with [IronClad](https://github.com/Ruskiy69/IronClad), an OpenGL rendering engine I wrote from scratch in order to learn the basics of OpenGL.
+*Zenderer* (rhymes with renderer) grew out of increasing frustration with [IronClad](https://github.com/Shaptic/IronClad), an OpenGL rendering engine I wrote from scratch in order to learn the basics of OpenGL.
 As it starting growing into a game I dubbed *Praecursor*, it became more and more unwieldy and totally inflexible in most contexts.
-Thus grew the need for a simpler, more user-friendly engine that I could use without worrying about low-level details to further pursue development of [Praecursor](https://github.com/Ruskiy69/Praecursor), or to start a new project as I see fit.
+Thus grew the need for a simpler, more user-friendly engine that I could use without worrying about low-level details to further pursue development of [Praecursor](https://github.com/Shaptic/Praecursor), or to start a new project as I see fit.
 I know now a ton more than I did when I first started creating *IronClad*, so I can guarantee that I will not make any of the same mistakes again.